What Is Graphic Design?

 Differences Between Graphic and Web Design

-While both graphic design and web design are about working with visual images to create appealing designs for communication purposes, there are some differences between them:
+While both graphic design and web design are about working with visual images to create appealing designs for communication purposes, there are some differences between them.

-• Web design mostly generates interactive elements, while graphic design focuses on creating static visuals.
+Web design mostly generates interactive elements, while graphic design focuses on creating static visuals.
+Print materials make up the majority of graphic design projects.

-• Web design involves more complex coding languages than graphic design, which has fewer components.
+In contrast, web design is primarily used for digital products.
+Web design involves more complex coding languages than graphic design, which has fewer components.

 Dynamic VS Permanent

 Once it gets printed, a graphic design becomes permanent.
 However, web design has the advantage of being flexible as it can adapt to time.
 There are instances when businesses may decide to completely revamp their website to stay current and keep track of new trends in the market.
-This attribute, therefore, makes web designers more versatile than most artists and graphic designers when presenting clients with updated concepts that match today’s dynamic environment.

 Interactive VS Static

-On websites created by Web designers, users can click buttons, navigate through pages, or see motion graphics when they encounter graphical works present there.
+However, contemporary graphic design projects may incorporate digital interactivity, addressing the evolving nature of design in a digital context.
 It’s different with graphic designs since nothing happens once you look at or touch it, and no changes are made in response to your interaction with the object.

 DPI and Pixel Dimensions